readersclub/opensource-networking-technologies/README.md

             Explain the functions and use cases of each group of software defined networking technologies.
             Understand how these open source networking technologies communicate with each other.

+> Chapter 3.
+Disaggregated Hardware

+            Discuss about the hardware of disaggregated and open networking Ethernet switches and wireless access points.
+            Review the Open Compute Project and the Telecom Infra Project.